ON THIS PAGE

 How do you mow your lawn?

-- if you mow it by foot, you’re residential, so yes
+- mow it by foot, you’re residential, so yes

-- if you need a ride-on mower, we consider you a lifestyle block, so unfortunately you’re not eligible for this funding.
+- need a ride-on mower, we consider you a lifestyle block, so unfortunately you’re not eligible for this funding.

-- if you need a tractor, you’re probably a farm, so unfortunately you’re not eligible for this funding.
+- need a tractor, you’re probably a farm, so unfortunately you’re not eligible for this funding.

 What support will we receive?